Repurposing Foundation Model for Generalizable Medical Time Series Classification: Related Work

 \section{Related Work}

 \xhdr{Foundation Models for General Time Series} To date, no foundation model has been specifically designed for time series classification tasks, let alone MedTS classification; instead, recent advances in time series foundation models mainly concentrate on forecasting tasks \citep{Survey-TSA-FM}.
-Noticing their success in forecasting, it is as much tempting as theoretically and practically challenging to re-purpose these models for MedTS classification, yet these models all have major limitations such as design for \textit{univariate time series} and requiring \textit{Task-Specific Adaptations} (mid-column in \cref{fig:ofo-vs-ofa}) that prevent them from being directly applicable to MedTS classification tasks \citep{TEMPO,TEST,LLM4TS}.
+Given their success in forecasting, re-purposing these models for MedTS classification is a tempting prospect, yet it presents significant theoretical and practical challenges.
+These models often have major limitations, such as an inherent design for \textit{univariate time series} in a channel-independent fashion \citep{PatchTST}, and requiring \textit{TSAs} that prevent them from being directly applicable to MedTS classification tasks \citep{TEMPO,TEST,LLM4TS}.
+Given that medical time series are typically multi-variate, a critical aspect of our repurposing framework is to effectively integrate the information from multi-channel features extracted by these backbones.

-For instance, Time-LLM \citep{Time-LLM}, UniTime \citep{UniTime} and GPT4TS \citep{GPT4TS} are all backboned on large language models, therefore they naturally handle time series data in a univariate manner, lacking the ability to integrate information across multiple channels for MedTS classification.
-Moreover, we empirically observe that time series foundation models that take LLM as backbone don't work well on time series datasets, in agree with \citet{LLM4TS-Not-Useful}.
-Similarly, although TimeGPT \citep{TimeGPT} and TimesFM \citep{TimesFM} are pre-trained on large scale time series data, they treat co-evolving multivariate time series data as independent of each other, thus sharing the same limitation as the previous models.
-The one of its kind model, UniTS \citep{UniTS}, is able to handle multivariate time series data and trained on multiple task domains including classification, yet due to its scale and design, it often requires fine-tuning of the whole model or performing prompt learning for optimal performance.
-This is both computationally expensive for gradients calculation (\cref{fig:ofo-vs-ofa}), and more importantly, data-greedy due to the massive parameters to tune, making it not suitable for small-scale MedTS datasets.
+For instance, models like Time-LLM \citep{Time-LLM}, UniTime \citep{UniTime} and GPT4TS \citep{GPT4TS} are backboned on large language models.
+Consequently, they naturally handle time series data in a univariate manner, lacking the ability to integrate information across multiple channels crucial for MedTS classification.
+Moreover, consistent with the findings of \citet{LLM4TS-Not-Useful}, our empirical observations show that LLM-based time series foundation models do not always achieve optimal performance, even on general time series datasets.
+Similarly, while TimeGPT \citep{TimeGPT} and TimesFM \citep{TimesFM} are pre-trained on large scale time series data, they typically operate under a channel-independence assumption, treating co-evolving multivariate time series data as a collection of independent univariate series.
+This shares the same limitation for direct application to multi-channel MedTS.
+Our proposed repurposing framework is specifically designed to address this by incorporating mechanisms to accommodate the multi-channel nature of MedTS data, allowing for effective integration of information across channels.

-Therefore, despite their effort and success, current foundation models require significant adaptation to meet the demands of MedTS classification effectively.
-This motivates the need for a specialized foundation model tailored to the complexities of MedTS, which can address these limitations with dedicated architectural components.